route1io/knowledge-base/_posts/2025-03-06-recursive-and-bootstrap-approaches.md

 The code contains 3 main functions, these are (1) recursive model Fitting (recursive.apply), (2) generating the recursive table (get.recursive.table), and (3) plotting the results (get.recursive.chart).

 The Figure below illustrates the weekly evolution of 'Variable X' over time, with the Y-axis representing its $$B$$ coefficient.
-In practice, this could represent the effect of social or search spend.

 - Green Line (with dots): Represents the $$B$$ coefficient over time.
 - Orange Line (with dots): Represents the value of the $$B$$ coefficient at the most recent week.